ArnoldDP/OStim-Community-Modlist/README.md

  * Races

-Racial abilities are covered by Evolution - Skyrim Races Rejuvenated.
-It makes several small changes to make races feel more unique, and not just reskins with a minor power that youll rarely use.
+Racial abilities are covered by a combination of Mannaz and Freyr.
+These mods overhaul the generic racial abilities and provide unique standing stone abilities based on your race, making this part of character creation much more important.

  * Perks